intelligent-agent/redeem/docs/replicape/configuration.rst

 For Redeem, the preferred way to handle configuration is through the web interface.
-The web interface is available through `kamikaze.local <http://kamikaze.local>`__ assuming you have your BeagleBone on the local network and you are using :doc:`/umikaze/index`.
+The web interface is available through `kamikaze.local <http://kamikaze.local>`__ assuming you have your BeagleBone on the local network and you are using Umikaze 2.1.1.

 The config files for redeem are present in the folder ``/etc/redeem/``.
 There are three files for setting the configuration. ``default.cfg`` is the